 - 3-D printing, advanced computer simulations, composite materials

-Mechanical Engineers really are the jack-of-all-trades!
+A Mechanical Engineer really is a "jack-of-all-trades!"
 Our programs meet or exceed the standards of a rigorous set of engineer-defined criteria.
 Core courses in heat transfer, machine design, and systems design, plus a thermal-fluids lab, highlight a thorough degree program in mechanical engineering.

 Interesting Classes I Might Take